 Click here to view the SAP policy in its entirety.

 If you receive federal financial assistance and fail to complete your education, your financial aid may be adjusted based on the date of the official or unofficial withdrawal.
+An unofficial withdrawal occurs when a student stops attending and/or fails to follow the withdrawal process.
 The amount of financial assistance you have earned is determined on a pro-rated basis using the number of calendar days completed divided by the number of calendar days in the payment period.
-Once you have completed more than 60 percent of the payment period, you earn all your financial assistance.
+Once you have completed more than 60 percent of the enrollment period, you earn all your financial assistance.

 In accordance with federal regulations, when Title IV (Federal) Funds are involved, unearned aid is returned by NCC in the following order: